daymade/tiktok-whisper/README.md

 ### macOS

+Tiktok-whipser is based on two whisper engines: local whisper_cpp and remote openai whisper API.

-For local conversion using coreML on macOS, you need to modify `binaryPath` and `modelPath`.
-If you have an API KEY, you can use OpenAI's cloud API for conversion; skip to step 3 for compilation.
+For local conversion using coreML on macOS, you need to modify `binaryPath` and `modelPath` direct to your local whisper_cpp.

+If you have an API KEY, you can use OpenAI's cloud API for conversion; skip step 1,2,3 to step 4 for compilation.

 1. Generate coreML's model:
 ```shell